drivendataorg/zamba/docs/docs/cli.md

 #### batch-size INT

-The batch size to use for training.
+The batch size to use for prediction.

 #### --save